stephenredfield/InstructorResources/MarkdownWorkflow.md

 ### Come On, Everybody's Doing It!

 For many of us, our primary experience with Markdown is in a GitHub `README.md`.
 But Markdown is gaining popularity in other sectors.
 Teams allows limited Markdown to be directly written in the standard message field.
-Even Piazza is getting into the Markdown game with their new post editor.
+Even Ed allows in-line Markdown on posts (for the web app, but not the mobile one).
 Knowing how to use Markdown can really help with your messaging to the students.

 ## Common Markdown

 Honestly, Markdown is a very small language and if you wanted, you could probably get it put onto a mug!

 ![Markdown Mug](./images/mug.png "This isn't real")